hyperion-rt/hyperion/docs/postprocessing/postprocessing.rst

     wav, nufnu = m.get_image()

 As for SEDs, a number of arguments can be passed to ``get_image()``.
-For full details about the available arguments, see the :ref:`getimage` documentation.
+For full details about the available arguments, see the :doc:`../api/get_image` documentation.

 As for SEDs, the output of the function depends on the options specified.
 The main difference compared to SEDs is that there are two dimensions for the x and y position in the image instead of the aperture dimension.